Creativity is rooted deep in the life of Charlotte Culot.

 "For us, it is important to follow our instincts, rather than trends."

 You’ve quoted modernist designers Charlotte Perriand and Le Corbusier in your list of inspirations, what is it about their work that calls to you?

-I made the decision to start working on my rug collection RHIZOMES© after I saw a beautiful hand-woven tapestry of Le Corbusier in the art and winery foundation ‘Chateau Lacoste’nearby aix-en Provence.
+I made the decision to start working on my rug collection RHIZOMES© after I saw a beautiful hand-woven tapestry of Le Corbusier in the art and winery foundation ‘Chateau Lacoste’ nearby Aix-en Provence.
 This tapestry was hanging in the hallway of the main building, designed by Japanese architect Tadao Ando.
 This piece had been woven by well-known weaving family ‘Pinton’ in their ateliers in Aubusson, Bourgogne, in 1953.
 I was totally taken by the beauty of this art piece.
-Charlotte Perriand is one of my favorite female icons.
+Charlotte Perriand is one of my favourite female icons.
 I love everything she created and her sources of inspirations - nature, mountains, Japan and the sentiment of less is more.
 Also if there is someone who ignited my mind, it is the American female artist Georgia O Keeffe.
 I’m mad about her aesthetic in all ways.

 Your RHIZOMES collection can be best described as functional works of art, how does the process differ when you are painting for canvas compared to woven rugs?